Greene Escapes Yet Again

 You are likely standing in or near Morgan’s campsite, looking at Gowrie’s Heights across the river.
 Right after arriving, Dr. Read walked into the camp to check on Morgan.
 He found him in his tent, “‘very sick, rheumatic from head to feet.’”
 He advised the general to leave camp for someplace warm and safe.
 Morgan supposedly replied, “’‘I do not know where that is to be found until I reach Virginia.’”

-Graham’s 1871 biography, in which this quote appears, adds, “This cabin stood about two hundred yards east of Holtsburg depot, and a rod or two to the north of the county road, at the foot of the hill.”
+The 1871 book in which the Read quote appears adds that Greene’s “cabin stood about two hundred yards east of Holtsburg depot, and a rod or two to the north of the county road, at the foot of the hill.”
 The road you are on led to the depot, located where the tracks still run today.
 So the cabin was the distance of two American football fields to the left along this side of the tracks, under the lip of the terrace ahead of you (probably at a railroad equipment parking area visible on satellite maps).

 The next day the Continentals moved off to a safer location south of modern Winston-Salem.
 Cornwallis reluctantly withdrew his forces to Salisbury to await the river’s drop.
 But the day after that, he gave up and marched roughly 30 miles upriver to cross at Shallow Ford near modern Huntsville.